iypetrov/gardener-extension-shoot-traefik/README.md

 #### KubernetesIngressNGINX

-The NGINX-compatible provider that supports [NGINX Ingress Controller annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/), making it easier to migrate from NGINX Ingress Controller to Traefik with minimal configuration changes.
+The NGINX-compatible provider makes it easier to migrate from NGINX Ingress Controller to Traefik with minimal configuration changes.
+Note that only a subset of NGINX annotations is supported — see the [Traefik NGINX Annotations Support](https://doc.traefik.io/traefik/reference/install-configuration/providers/kubernetes/kubernetes-ingress-nginx/) page for details.

 ```yaml
 spec: